jgraettinger/blog/vs-mat.md

-streams of collections in order of their wall-time ingestion timestamp (though Flow offers some really powerful knobs here, like reading collections with a relative time delay, or with different priorities).
+streams of collections in order of their wall-time ingestion timestamp (though Flow offers some really powerful knobs here, like reading collections with a relative time delay, or with different priorities.
+More on this in another post).

-Materialize is built on Timely Dataflow, which puts a lot of weight behind the timestamps associated with records.
+Materialize is built on Timely Dataflow, which puts a lot of weight into the timestamps associated with records.
-Today Materialize picks a timestamp for you at the time that a record is read, say from Kafka, making it a less-durable equivalent to Flow's ingestion timestamps.
+Today Materialize picks a timestamp for you at the time that a record is _read_, say from Kafka, meaning that timestamp assignment is racy across sources or partitions.
 My understanding is that, in the future, Materialize [wants to use](https://materialize.com/change-data-capture-part-1/) the timestamps already in your data.